windsorchess/website/_posts/2022-12-14-wintercep.md

 <h2>When is it?</h2>

 The program runs from 4:00 - 5:30 PM Eastern Time on Saturdays.
-Due to March break, there will be no session on March 18.
-The Winter session will go from January 14 until April 8.

-<h2>What does the schedule look like?</h2>
+The program starts on January 14 and is 12 weeks long.

+<h2>Schedule</h2>

 <p>4:00 - 4:45 | Step 1 and Step 2 classes start, Step 3 and Step 4 play training games</p>

 <p>4:45 - 5:30 | Step 3 and Step 4 classes start, Step 1 and Step 2 play training games</p>

+<h2>What will it cost me?</h2>

+The program fee is $150 for the entire session.
+If you would like to try the program out, we offer one free trial day to new students!

 <h2>Who is teaching?</h2>